 As January begins we are in a worse place with COVID than we ever expected to be!
-The virus is mutating, and the more it spreads, the more opportunities it has to create successful mutations that will make it more successful.
+The virus is mutating, and the more it spreads, the more opportunities it has to create variants that will make it more successful.
 We have vaccines already rolling out, but mass vaccination is a daunting and long process – and all the while there is the threat of a mutation that the vaccines cannot combat.
-Our current mutation is thwarting all attempts to contain it.
+Our current mutation (B 1.1.7 – the Kent variant) is thwarting all attempts to contain it.
 It is filling the hospitals to overflowing, and with a younger age profile than we have seen.

 So, while keeping track of the local and national progress of the pandemic, I am trying to keep a clear eye and close focus on the beauty that lies all around me, and close at hand!
 We’ve had some wonderful red dawns … and I grab a camera and capture the view as the sun rises over the far hillside!
 The weather has been cold since the start of the year, with overnight deep freezes that mean icy roads and some freezing fog too.